 Part 1.
 Marinha Beach – Benagil Beach, 2 km/1,2 mi

 The first part of the Seven Hanging Valleys Trail is from Marinha Beach to Benagil Beach.
 It’s a 2-kilometer stretch that is extremely busy.
 Many tourists walk this part between two beaches.
-Both places, Marinha Beach and Benagil are two sights in the Algarve that attract thousands of people every day.
-In my opinion, this part has the most impressive views over the cliffs, pinnacles with arches, and beaches.
+Marinha Beach and Benagil are two sights in the Algarve that attract thousands of people.
+I think this part has the most impressive views over the cliffs, pinnacles with arches, and beaches.

 At Benagil Beach there are 4 restaurants.
 After that, there will be no cafes or restaurants till the end of the trail except for a food kiosk at Carvalho Beach.